MASH CODE OF ETHICS

-MASH is an affiliate of the National Alliance for Recovery Residences (NARR).
-In May 2016, NARR released its Code of Ethics for sober homes.
-This code is designed for sober home operators, staff, peer leaders and volunteers.
+The MASH Code of Ethics is designed for sober home operators, staff, peer leaders and volunteers.
 All sober home owners, operators, and staff are required to value and respect each resident and to put each individual’s recovery and needs at the forefront of all decisions.
 It is the obligation of all sober home owners/operators and staff to value and respect each resident and to put each individual’s recovery and needs at the forefront of all decision making.

 To meet this obligation, MASH and its certified homes adhere to the following principles: